www.quaffale.org.uk

 All Trademarks and logos are recognized as the property of their owners.

-Footnote - Since the 1974 local government reorganisation there has been much controversy over many county boundaries.
-The links we provide cover both possibilities; Ceremonial Counties which are the areas for which a Lord-Lieutenant has been appointed; and Historic Counties (and their allied county boroughs) which represent the position before the 1974 re-organisation.
+Since the 1974 local government reorganisation there has been much controversy over many county boundaries.
+The links we provide cover all areas possibilities: Ceremonial Counties which are the counties for which a Lord-Lieutenant has been appointed, Historic Counties (and their allied county boroughs) which represent the position before the 1974 re-organisation and Local Authority which represents the third tear District level.